lrgr/multifactorial-immune-response/README.md

 # A Multifactorial Model of T Cell Expansion and Durable Clinical Benefit in Response to a PD-L1 Inhibitor
 <img src='https://travis-ci.org/lrgr/multifactorial-immune-response.svg?branch=master'>

 This repository contains the source code for reproducing the experiments and figures from Leiserson, et al. (bioRxiv, 2017).
-See the [references section](https://github.com/lrgr/multifactorial-immune-response#references) below for more information on the paper.
+See the [references section](#references) below for more information on the paper.

+We use continuous integration to automatically regenerate the figures whenever there is a push to the master branch.
+You can see the [current figures below](#figures).

 ### Setup